 We host Centennial Community of Hope and other ministries which offer meals twice a week as well as tents and other supplies for our homeless and low income neighbors.
 You can support these efforts through AmazonSmile.

 Our congregation values living out our faith by engaging in a variety of other local missions as well.

 In addition, we participate in mission trips around the United States and around the Western Hemisphere on an annual basis.

-Stop by for dinner on Wednesday or Saturday or join us for worship on Saturday or Sunday.
+Stop by for dinner on Saturday or join us for worship on Sunday.

 If you'd like to tour the church just give us a call or send us an email and we'll be happy to show you around.

 Or, find us on Facebook.